-Neither the Company nor its executives have been penalized by the Financial Market Commission thus far in 2023 or in the 2022 fiscal year.
+Neither the Company nor its executives were penalized by the Financial Market Commission in the 2022 or 2021 fiscal years.

 NOTE 43 - THE ENVIRONMENT

 The Company and its subsidiaries have an extensive environmental monitoring program that includes air emissions, air quality and discharges into water, marine monitoring, biological monitoring and other controls that ensure a total control of their operations in compliance with governing laws and strict internal regulations adopted to attain objectives in harmony with the environment.